 All about fishing for rainbow, cutthroat, brook, brown and lake trout in local lakes and streams.

-Caballo Lake, Eagle Nest Lake, El Vado Lake Heron Lake and Navajo Lake are some of the larger lakes in the state with a population of trout.
+Abiquiu Reservoir, Caballo Lake, Eagle Nest Lake, El Vado Lake, Heron Lake, Navajo Lake, Springer Lake, and Stone Lake are some of the larger lakes in the state with a population of trout.
 In addition, some smaller lakes and rivers may also contain trout.
 Several lakes in the state offer ice fishing for trout.

 World record: 40 lbs 4 oz

 State Record: 31 lbs 6 oz

 Click the images and links above for species details.

 New Mexico State Record Trout